THE 31st WANAKA AUTUMN ART SCHOOL

-For our 29th annual school this year , we will be offering you an exciting programme of 16 classes with highly talented tutors from New Zealand and Australia.
+For our 30th annual school in 2019 we offered an exciting programme with 17 classes with highly talented tutors from New Zealand and Australia.
 Some are new to us, others are returning from previous years.

 The school is based at the modern Mt Aspiring College campus with practical classes exploring the district.
 We look forward to a stimulating week in the stunning autumn environs of Wanaka – an opportunity for learning and exchanging ideas and techniques as well as meeting a variety of people with diverse interests.